wokech/home_trends_kenya/README.md

 # How do Kenyan households acquire their homes?

-## Home ownership, mode of acquisition, and popular building materials for the floor, wall, and roof
+## Home ownership and mode of acquisition

 ### References
 1) 2019 Kenya Population and Housing Census